MSAugdal/jsBasicsKalkulator/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the no License.
+Distributed under the GLWTS License.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>